phillipgalbraith/feastPlanner/README.md

-In the version deployed online there is no login functionality
+In the version deployed online there is no login functionality This is the build version of the app
 # Firebase
 Make sure the development machine has firebase tools firebase.google.com